 Concentration of credit risk is the risk of loss attributable to the magnitude of any single investment per issuer name.
 Investments explicitly guaranteed by the U.S. Government are excluded from the concentration of credit risk requirement.
-Concentration risk is within the investment policy statements (IPS) as set by the Board.
-Please refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions footnote for further detail.
+Concentration risk is addressed within the investment policy statement (IPS) as set by the Board.
+Refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions for further detail.